Fly-By-Universe/EvoStar_SIGKDD2026/readme.md

 * **Metrics:** Core evaluations are measured by Adjusted Rand Index (ARI) and Normalized Mutual Information (NMI).
 * **Baselines:** EvoStar consistently outperforms state-of-the-art kernel-based and matrix-based semi-supervised clustering methods under identical or tighter constraint budgets.
-* To further demonstrate EvoStar's scalability, we report the end-to-end runtime on each dataset.
+* To further demonstrate EvoStar's scalability, we report the runtime on each dataset.

 | Dataset | # Samples | # Attr. | Total Time (s) |
 |---|---:|---:|---:|